This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 St. Stephen’s Cathedral

-With its gorgeous colourful tiled roof, St. Stephen’s Cathedral dominates Vienna’s skyline.
-St. Stephen’s Cathedral is Vienna’s ultimate religious symbol and the most recognisable building in the city.
+Head to St. Stephen’s Cathedral, Vienna’s ultimate religious symbol and the most recognisable building in the city.

-It was remodelled in Gothic and Romanesque style in its present form between 1339 and 1365.
+It was remodelled in Gothic and Romanesque style in its present form in the 14th century.
 With its splendid Gothic stone pulpit and the high altar that represents St. Stephen’s stoning, the Cathedral’s interior is equally impressive.

 A distant view of St. Stephen's Cathedral with its colourful tiled roof between modern buildings.